Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

 where the normalized thermal velocity is taken as $\hat{v}_t = 0.1$.
 A Neumann boundary condition is applied at the right boundary, while the left boundary uses a Dirichlet boundary condition from the initial Maxwellian.
 The computational domain is $[0.3, 60]\times[-1, 1]$ as we let $p_{\min} = 3 \, \hat{v}_t$ for which the Dirichlet is still a good approximation.
 We choose a numerical scheme based on the QUICK finite difference scheme and an implicit second-order ESDIRK integrator through PETSc's TS interface.

 The proposed AMR algorithm and indicators are tested using this problem.
 The coarsest mesh in the AMR algorithm is chosen to be $48\times 8$, and we use a maximum of 6 more levels of refinement.
 Initially, we enforce the AMR algorithm to refine around the left and bottom boundaries for better resolving the Maxwellian bulk and the large portion of the perturbation (see the top row in Figure~\ref{fig:chiu1}).
 After the initial indicator is computed from the given solution, the proposed AMR indicator prediction is used to evolve those indicator values over time.
 The mesh is checked and updated every 6 time steps.
-The averaged number of DOFs in the whole simulation is only 287,684, while the previous work~\cite{GuoMcDevittTang2017} needed several million DOFs through a structured stretched grid to have a comparable resolution.
+The averaged number of DOFs in the whole simulation is only \editOne{287,684}{71,156, which amounts to a reduction in DOFs of $\sim$4.5\% with the same finest level as the adaptive mesh.} The previous work~\cite{GuoMcDevittTang2017} needed \editOne{several}{0.62} million DOFs through a structured stretched grid to have a comparable resolution, \editOne{}{which again highlights the computational savings obtained with AMR.}

 { [2]{\trimFig{#1}{#2}{.0}{.0}{0}{0}}

 }